 Impacts are expected to improve health and wellbeing across the life course when this increased understanding is used by other public and private funders to underpin innovation in healthcare, interventions to slow or modify the ageing process and new pharmaceutical targets.

-Applicants should explore the potential to translate the outputs of the work.
-For example, applicants could consider the translational opportunities that can arise from multidisciplinary collaborations and with ageing charities and the pharmaceutical and healthcare industries.
+You should explore the potential to translate the outputs of the work.
+For example, you could consider the translational opportunities that can arise from multidisciplinary collaborations and with ageing charities and the pharmaceutical and healthcare industries.